Start Your Career in Education

 About George Lipscomb

 Education Professor Dr. George B. Lipscomb has been teaching at Furman since 2002.
-A former middle and high school social studies teacher, he currently instructs elementary and secondary social studies methods, curriculum and technology, and geography among other courses.
-He is active in social studies education at the local, state, and national level and has published in a variety of journals in the field.
-He is currently serving as a Pathways advisor for Furman students and is part of the Peer Mentor initiative on campus.
-Dr. Lipscomb has done work in New Zealand schools and has taken students to the country five times for May Experience programs.
+A former middle and high school social studies teacher, he has taught elementary and secondary social studies methods, curriculum and technology, and geography among other courses.
+He is active in social studies education at the local, state, and national level and recently received the Lifetime Achievement Award from the South Carolina Council for the Social Studies.
+Dr. Lipscomb has done work in New Zealand schools and has taken students to the country six times for May Experience programs.